SimonBiggs/scriptedforms/example/example/detailed.md

 `<variable-number>` and `<variable-slider>` both have four optional parameters:

-* `name`, for changing the visible name of the input
+* `label`, for changing the visible label of the input
 * `min` and `max`, changing the range of the input
 * `step` for changing the step size of the input